cose-spec/wg-charter/draft-charter.md

 ## Milestones

-* March 2015: Submit COSE specification as a WG item
+* April 2015: Submit COSE specification as a WG item

 * April 2015: Submit COSE constrained-appropriate algorithms as a WG item